JosephLai241/nomad/README.md

 ### Quick Open/Edit a File

 `nomad` provides a quick way to open and edit a file after displaying a directory's tree.

+It will try to open the file with your default editor by extracting the value from the `$EDITOR` environment variable.
+If you do not have a default editor set, the following editors are supported and will be tried in this order:

+1. [Neovim][Neovim]
+2. [Vim][Vim]
+3. [Nano][Nano]

 First, run `nomad` in numbered mode:

 ```
 mnd -n